Why Killer Viruses Are On The Rise

 The world is now in uncharted territory when it comes to infectious diseases.
 We're facing a whole new era.
 Over the past century, the number of new infectious diseases cropping up each year has nearly quadrupled.
 The number of outbreaks per year has more than tripled.

 In the U.S., we have seen more than a dozen new human diseases appear over the past 25 years.
 For instance, a killer tick-borne virus showed up in Kansas in 2014.
 A new type of leprosy dismembered a man in Arizona in 2002.
-And a new hemorrhagic fever jumped from rats into people, killing three women in California in 1999 — to name just a few.
+And a new hemorrhagic fever jumped from rodents into people, killing three women in California in 1999 — to name just a few.

 But it's the tropical rain forest that is the most worrisome to many scientists like Olival.